 Mawson's Australasian Antarctic expedition (AAE) established two bases.
 One was located at Commonwealth Bay and the other at Shackleton Ice Shelf.
 The expedition explored the extensive coast near the bases and claimed land as British territory.

-The planning, financing and crewing of this expedition can be read in detail at the Australian Antarctic Division’s Home of the Blizzard website which has been established to honour the centenary of the Australasian Antarctic expedition (AAE).
+The planning, financing and crewing of this expedition can be read in detail at the Australian Antarctic Division’s Home of the Blizzard.
+This website was established to honour the centenary of the AAE.

-In 1929–1931 further extensive claims to sovereignty were made by the British, Australian and New Zealand Antarctic Research Expedition (BANZARE) again led by Douglas Mawson.
+In 1929–1931 further extensive claims to sovereignty were made.
+Douglas Mawson also led this expedition.
+This was known as the British, Australian and New Zealand Antarctic Research Expedition (BANZARE).